 - 13.1.
-Travelling fairs have traditionally been able to provide various types of low stake gambling without the need for a licence or permit provided that certain conditions are met and this provision continues in a similar fashion under the new Act. - 13.2.
-Travelling fairs have the right to provide an unlimited number of category D machines and / or equal chance prize gaming (without a permit) as long as the gambling amounts to no more than an ancillary amusement at the fair. - 13.3.
-The Council will consider whether and fairs which take up the above entitlement fall within the statutory definition of a travelling fair. - 13.4.
+Travelling fairs have the right to provide an unlimited number of category D machines and / or equal chance prize gaming (without a permit) as long as the gambling amounts to no more than an ancillary amusement at the fair. - 13.2.
+The Council will consider whether fairs which take up the above entitlement fall within the statutory definition of a travelling fair. - 13.3.
 The Council is aware that the 27-day statutory maximum for the land being used as a fair is per calendar year, and that it applies to the piece of land on which the fairs are held, regardless of whether it is the same or different travelling fairs occupying the land.
 The council will work with its neighbouring authorities to ensure that land which crosses the council boundary is monitored so that the statutory limits are not exceeded.